What Is a Property Management Dashboard? Top 5 Tools

 Some dashboards even calculate resident lifetime value, making it easier to see which properties bring long-term stability.

-With this information, managers can refine strategies to improve tenant satisfaction, such as offering renewal incentives or adjusting marketing spend in areas with lower retention.
+With this information, managers can refine strategies to improve tenant satisfaction.
+They can offer renewal incentives or adjust marketing spend in areas with lower retention.

 Financial Insights